Two new BCEC PhD scholarship opportunities available for 2020

-This PhD research program will combine theoretical and empirical innovations in behavioural tax and welfare policy evaluation and household decision modelling to explore how reforms to Australia’s personal taxation, pensions, payments, family assistance and child-care support system – in isolation and in combination – can be designed in the most cost-effective way to target specific objectives.
+This project will combine theoretical and empirical innovations in behavioural tax/welfare policy evaluation and household decision modelling to improve the quality and effectiveness of tax/welfare policy design.
+The project will address the critical policy imperative to ensure that reforms to personal taxation, pensions, payments, family assistance and child-care support – in isolation and in combination – are designed in the most cost-effective way to target specific objectives.

 The research will seek answers to important policy questions that should ideally guide public spending decisions – for example:

-- How cost-effective would employment tax credits be in promoting employment and alleviating poverty among the working poor, compared with, say, active labour market policies or award wage reforms?
+- How cost-effective are employment tax credits in promoting employment and alleviating poverty among the working poor, compared with, say, active labour market policies or wage subsidies?

-- What structures of personal taxation would be optimal for Australia under alternative efficiency, equity or work incentive criteria?
+- What taxation structures are optimal under alternative efficiency, equity or employment criteria?

-- How should family support policies and childcare subsidies be co-designed to better address the financial barriers to labour force participation, or to optimise employment outcomes for women or for other equity groups?
-Read more
+- How should family support policies and childcare subsidies be co-designed to better address the financial barriers to optimise employment outcomes for women or for other equity groups?

-The project will be supported by the Bankwest Curtin Economics Centre (BCEC), the Faculty of Business and Law and the Graduate Research School to deliver a successful project outcome.
+Each research project will be supported by the Bankwest Curtin Economics Centre (BCEC), the Faculty of Business and Law and the Graduate Research School to deliver successful outcomes.

 - BCEC will provide the successful applicant with a 33% top-up over and above the standard RTP stipend rate.